plone/ploneorg.addonlisting/docs/concept.rst

 * Framework :: Plone :: 4.3
 * Framework :: Plone :: 5.0

-Also if possible following classifiers which reflects Python compatibility should read
+Also, if possible, the following classifiers should be included to reflect the add-ons' Python version compatibility:

 * Programming Language :: Python
 * Programming Language :: Python :: 2